KSchlagowski/SimpleSQLParser/README.md

 * ANTLR v4

 ## Setup
-To run this project, you need to have .NET and ANTLR installed.
+You must have .NET and ANTLR installed to run this project.

 * ANTLR setup:
 ```